kingram6865/rick_and_morty_versus_the_worlds/README.md

 Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ```
-function reverse(string) {
-	// here is the code to reverse a string of text
-}

 ```

 ## Change Log
- Use this section to document what changes were made and the reasoning behind those changes.